Malom-ctrl/dash-to-dock/README.md

-# A modified Dash to Dock that brings some new features
+# A fork of Dash to Dock that brings some new features
 see the original here : https://github.com/micheleg/dash-to-dock/

 Additional features :